ALaurian/Flanium/Documentation/FindElementByLinq.md

 ## Parameters

-* **AutomationElement window** : Represents the Window of the application in which to search this element.
+* **Window window** : Represents the Window of the application in which to search this element.
 * **Func<AutomationElement, bool> linq** : Represents the Linq query.

 ## Returns